doddm/sdl3_imgui_starter/README.md

 A minimal C++ starter project for SDL3 and Dear ImGui, managed with CMake.

-This project demonstrates how to set up a basic SDL3 window and render an ImGui debug window, using modern CMake to automatically fetch and build both SDL3 and ImGui as dependencies.
+This project demonstrates how to set up a basic SDL3 window and render an ImGui debug window.
+CMake automatically fetches SDL3 and ImGui as dependencies and builds SDL3.

 ## Features